 If they ever did a survey on how many dogs were named "Pebbles" or "Bamm-Bamm," I guarantee that the numbers would shoot through the roof.

-"The Flintstones," as noted, originally were intended for adult audiences wanting to see their dull lives in post-war suburbia lampooned.
-However, in syndication the emphasis turned 180 degrees to children.
-By the '70s, "The Flintstones" were on saturday morning cartoons along with lots of now-forgotten shows.
+"The Flintstones," as noted, originally was intended for adult audiences wanting to see their dull lives in post-war suburbia lampooned.
+However, in syndication, the emphasis turned 180 degrees to children.
+By the '70s, "The Flintstones" aired on Saturday morning cartoons along with lots of now-forgotten shows.

 Pictured on the below cover: "The Barkleys" ("All in the Family" with dogs), "Sabrina," "The Flintstones," "Pufenstuf," "Pink Panther," "Jackson 5," "Mission: Magic" (featuring Rick Springfield and a witchy teacher).

 The Flintstones series has been on and off the air since.
 For instance, Alan Reed voiced the character in "The Pebbles and Bamm-Bamm Show" in the early '70s and also in other revivals that decade.
 Reed passed away after an extended illness in 1977 while voicing Fred one last time for "Fred Flintstone and Friends."
 He was replaced by Henry Corden.
 While that series soon ended, Corden became "the" voice of Fred and was in numerous Flintstones projects in the '80s and '90s.

 Flintstones ad in the papers during the '60s for the show "in color."
 The print advertisements still featured the Rubbles for some reason.

 Once Gazoo showed up, it was all over.
 He was one of the most pointless and annoying characters ever brought in to ruin a show.